Women in Business

 Don’t miss our annual Women in Business event!

 Schulich hosts an annual Women in Business event that celebrates the achievements and stories of women excelling in the business world.
-Join us on Tuesday, June 21, 2022 (Registration now closed) as inspiring businesswomen share their career successes, challenges and wisdom.
+Join us on Tuesday, June 20, 2023 (Registration now open) as inspiring businesswomen share their career successes, challenges and wisdom.

 Women in LeadershipJoin the Club!